 - Outside Links: 1) BC Rec Sites and Trails Map

 2) Steven’s Peak Bagging (hiking blogger) 3) TrailPeak Website

 The payoff for this hike is big – a gorgeous meadow with a creek, lake and waterfall.
 Plus, if you climb up the waterfall you’ll get a view of Mt.
 Robson and the bottom of the valley.
-It’s a long drive on the access road to get there, and a very steep climb, but the hike up to the first lake is only 2 hours and the scenery is spectacular.
-The mosquitoes are fierce in June and July though, and it’s pretty wet and boggy in the meadows.
+It’s a long drive on a logging road to get to the trailhead (~16km), and a very steep climb, but the hike up to the first lake is only ~2 hours and the scenery is spectacular.
+The mosquitoes are usually fierce in June and July though, and it’s pretty wet and boggy in the meadows.
 Grizzlies are sometimes spotted here.
 It is a wild and beautiful place.